upbound/docs/content/providers/pull-secrets.md

 description: "Learn how to configure access to older Official providers versions from the Marketplace"
 ---

 You must configure a pull secret on your control plane to pull any older version of an Official Provider.
-If you’re on Crossplane, UXP v1.18 or later, UXP v1.16.4, or UXP v1.17.3, use the ImageConfig API.
+If you're on Crossplane, UXP v1.18 or later, UXP v1.16.4, or UXP v1.17.3, use the ImageConfig API.
 Otherwise, configure a pull secret for each provider pod.

 ### Crossplane and UXP v1.16+